ByteAI-DevTeam/ByteAI-Miner/README.md

 This is an open-source implementation of Bittensor Subnet 1's (SN1) asynchronous miners by ByteAI.
 For more information, please see SN1's [official repository](https://github.com/opentensor/prompting).

-This repository is the **official codebase for Bittensor Subnet 1 (SN1) v1.0.0+, which was released on 22nd January 2024**.
+This repository also contains the **official codebase for Bittensor Subnet 1 (SN1) v1.0.0+, which was released on 22nd January 2024**.
 To learn more about the Bittensor project and the underlying mechanics, [read here.](https://docs.bittensor.com/).

 # SN1 Pre-Staging Testnet 102 Streaming Experiments
-If you are seeing this README, you are on the pre-staging branch of SN1 designed to facilitate the development of streaming-capable miners, and running streaming experiments.
+This README is in the pre-staging branch of SN1 designed to facilitate the development of streaming-capable miners, and running streaming experiments.
 The README that is currently on `main` is temporarily renamed as `README_main.md` as a reference.

-As of March 25th, 2024, SN1 will **only support miners with streaming capabilities**.
-Therefore, the goal of this branch is to give the community access to the production environment before it goes live.
+As of March 25th, 2024, SN1 **only supports miners with streaming capabilities**.

-**The intended use of this branch is for miners and validators to run on testnet 102**.

-## Important Questions
+## Important Points

 ### 1. What is streaming?
 Streaming is when the miner sends back chunks of data to the validator to enable getting partial responses before timeout.
 The benefits are two fold:
 1. getting rewards for unfinished, high quality responses, and
 2. enabling a stream-based UI for responsive frontends.

-### 2. How will this change my miner?
+### 2. How mining is affected
 Stream miners need to implement a new `forward` method that enables async communications to the validator.
 The template for miners can be found in `docs/stream_miner_template.md`.
-Follow the instructions in this markdown file to learn the **important** steps needed to convert your miner to this new format.
-Alternatively, you can run one of the two base miners in the repo:

 ```bash
 # To run the miner